aliciamartins/aliciamartins/README.md

 <h3>About me ⚡</h3>
 <p>
           UFABC Rocket Design | IEEE RAS UFABC | Scientific Researcher </br>
-          🚀 I'm an aerospace engineering student who likes to always be immersed in technology and get involved in different projects that involve engineering, programming and creativity!
-I'm also a Linux enthusiast and a radioamateur! </br>
+          🚀 I'm an aerospace engineering student who likes to always be immersed in technology and get involved in different projects that involve engineering, programming and creativity! </br>
 </p>

 <div>